DevExpress-Examples/blazor-dxgrid-custom-validation/README.md

     }
     ```

 4. Declare the validator component in the Grid's [CustomValidators](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.CustomValidators) template.
-In the validator component's `DataItemValidating` event handler, check field values and add error messages with names of fields that failed validation to the dictionary.
+In the validator component's `DataItemValidating` event handler, check field values and add error messages with names of the fields that failed validation to the dictionary.

     ```razor
     <DxGrid>